-Haemochromatosis has been quoted in the media as “Common gene disorder causes serious “stealth” disease, but could be easily treated”
+Haemochromatosis has been highlighted in the media as a “common gene disorder causes serious “stealth” disease, but which could be easily treated”

 Two major studies have confirmed that the iron overload condition haemochromatosis, previously thought to be a low-level health risk – although Haemochromatosis UK has stated its significance in the recently released Iron Overload Report – actually quadruples the risk of liver disease and doubles the risk of arthritis, and frailty in older age groups.
 It also causes higher risk of diabetes and chronic pain.
 The studies in UK Biobank data found that the number of deaths from liver cancer in men with the faulty genes was significantly higher than expected, although the number of deaths was small.

 The links to liver disease, frailty and cancer are significant, they add evidence to to the stories that Haemochromatosis UK (HUK) hears from patients and members.

 The research, led by a group from the University of Exeter in the U.K. with the U.S. National Institute on Aging and the University of Connecticut, is published in The BMJ and The Journals of Gerontology: Medical Sciences.

 David Head, Chief Executive at Haemochromatosis UK, said: “Recently Haemochromatosis UK made calls to action for more research into the impact of chronic pain on the lives of people with haemochromatosis, so as a patient organisation we were delighted to learn of this work by Professor Melzer and his colleagues.
 The paper adds to growing evidence that the impact of haemochromatosis on individuals and healthcare services has been enormously underestimated and poorly understood.
 The problem can no longer be dismissed.”